ryoosufa/15-112-Project/README.md

 # 15-112-Project
 To use the Digital Cookbook You will need to install PIL and pygames on your computer.
 And don't forget to download the images, .mp3 file and .py file to run the app!
-Enjoy!
+Download and run the .py file called "Rija Yoosufani" Enjoy!